Échale Salsita in B

 Voice Leading

-The bass line moves through B to F# (descending perfect fourth), F# to G# (ascending whole step).
-The mix of stepwise and leap motion balances smoothness with harmonic drive.
-When the progression loops, the bass returns from G# to B by minor third.
+The bass line moves through B to F# (descending perfect fourth), F# to G# (ascending whole step), G# to B (ascending minor third).
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from B to B by unison.

 Scales for Improvisation